Scores for Multivariate Distributions and Level Sets: Numerical Illustration

-Table~\ref{tab:Density level set_simulation} presents the density level set score ${\rm (DQS^{'})^{\Gamma}}$ and its corresponding $L^{2}$ scoring function ${\rm DQS^{'}}$; Table~\ref{tab:CDF level set_simulation} presents the CDF level set score ${\rm (MCRPS^{'})^{\Gamma}}$ and its corresponding $L^{2}$ scoring function ${\rm MCRPS^{'}}$; and Table~\ref{tab:LPM level set_simulation} presents the LPM level set score ${\rm (LPMS^{'})^{\Gamma}}$ and its corresponding $L^{2}$ scoring function ${\rm LPMS^{'}}$.
-For each column in each table, the third row of results has the lowest values, indicating that the scores are correctly able to identify the distribution that was used to generate the data.
-This supports our assertion that our proposed new scores are consistent scoring functions; namely that the ${\rm LPMS^{'}}$ is a consistent scoring function for distributions, and ${\rm (DQS^{'})^{\Gamma}}$, ${\rm (MCRPS^{'})^{\Gamma}}$, and ${\rm (LPMS^{'})^{\Gamma}}$ are consistent scoring functions for density level sets, CDF level sets, and LPM level sets, respectively.
-It also supports the more general theoretical result that the $L^{2}$ scoring function $S^{'}$ in expression~(\ref{eq: L2 score equivalent renormalization physical}) is a consistent scoring function for distributions, and $(S^{'})^{\Gamma}$ in expression~(\ref{eq:scoring functions for level sets}) is a consistent scoring function for level sets. {}
+Table~\ref{tab:Density level set_simulation} presents the score differences for the density level set score ${\rm (DQS^{'})^{\Gamma}}$ and its corresponding $L^{2}$ scoring rule ${\rm DQS^{'}}$; Table~\ref{tab:CDF level set_simulation} presents the results for the CDF level set score ${\rm (MCRPS^{'})^{\Gamma}}$ and the scoring rule ${\rm MCRPS^{'}}$; and Table~\ref{tab:LPM level set_simulation} presents the results for the LPM level set score ${\rm (LPMS^{'})^{\Gamma}}$ and the scoring rule ${\rm LPMS^{'}}$.
+In each table, all entries for the misspecified candidates are strictly positive, indicating that the scores are able to identify the DGP.
+This supports our assertion that the new scoring rule ${\rm LPMS^{'}}$ is proper and that ${\rm (DQS^{'})^{\Gamma}}$, ${\rm (MCRPS^{'})^{\Gamma}}$, and ${\rm (LPMS^{'})^{\Gamma}}$ are consistent scoring functions for density level sets, CDF level sets, and LPM level sets, respectively.
+It also supports the more general theoretical result that the $L^{2}$ scoring rule $S^{'}$ in (\ref{eq: L2 score equivalent renormalization physical}) is proper, and $(S^{'})^{\Gamma}$ in (\ref{eq:scoring functions for level sets}) is consistent for level sets.